Rural Homes

 Fire Safety Regulations

 Interlinked smoke detectors became mandatory in all bedrooms, living rooms, hallways, corridors, staircases, sitting rooms, dining rooms and protected escape routes.
-Heat alarms required in kitchens and laundry rooms where smoke causes false alarms.
+Heat alarms are required in kitchens and laundry rooms where smoke causes false alarms.

 Accessibility and Discrimination Law